Laura Sharrad

-Laura Sharrad is an Australian chef, restaurateur and media personality.
+Laura Sharrad (née Cassai, born in 1995) is an Australian chef, restaurateur and media personality.
 She is best known for winning MasterChef in 2025 as well as being runner-up in 2014 and 2020.

 Career

 In 2014, Sharrad first appeared on series 6 of MasterChef Australia, where she was runner-up.

-Sharrad worked as a pastry chef alongside the late Jock Zonfrillo at his three-hatted restaurant Orana for two years, before moving to Andre’s Cucina & Polenta Bar, headed by Back To Win competitor, Andre Ursini, before she spent time at Hentley Farm in the Barossa Valley.
+Sharrad worked as a pastry chef alongside the late Jock Zonfrillo at his three-hatted restaurant Orana for two years, before moving to Andre's Cucina & Polenta Bar, headed by Back To Win competitor, Andre Ursini, before she spent time at Hentley Farm in the Barossa Valley.